bixBeta/trex-ws19/README.md

 ## trex-ws19
-TREx Analysis Workshop Source Codes and Tutorials.
+TREx Analysis Workshop Source Codes and Tutorials. <br>
+The directory structure that we will follow for this tutorial is as follows:

     └── workdir
         └── genome